Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Validation Checks Performance Tests.

-We will run tests to see that the Base Class ClsArea Class’s input value validation check works when values are passed to it through the ClsVolume Class.
-We have performed some validation checks in the Area() and Volume() functions too.
+Next, we will run a few tests to confirm that the validation checks built into the base class (ClsArea) still works when values are passed through the ClsVolume class.
+Recall that we also added additional validation in the Area() and Volume() functions.

-First, we will pass a negative value to ClsArea.dblLength property through the ClsVolume Class.
-It should trigger the error message and open up the Inputbox() function within the Do While…Loop to input the correct value.
+Test 1: Pass a negative value to the ClsArea.dblLength property through the ClsVolume class.
+This should immediately trigger the error message and invoke the InputBox() function within the Do While…Loop, prompting you to enter a valid (positive) value.

-1. Replace the Value 25, in the line Vol.dblLength = 25, with –5 and press F5 Key to run the Code.
+1. Replace the Value 25 with -5 in the line Vol.dblLength = 25 and press the F5 Key to run the Code.

-The validation check will trigger the error and will ask for a value greater than Zero.
+The validation check will trigger the error and will ask for a value greater than zero.
 Enter a value greater than 0.
-After that restore the value 25 in the line, replacing –5.
+After that, restore the value 25.

 The Changed Code of Main Programs.